 Important!
 Java 1.8 or a later version is required to run the agent.
 Ensure that the correct Java version is installed in your server.

-This takes a few seconds to complete and it begins downloading the agent file.
-This performs some backend operations in Identity Cloud that is required to connect to the on-premise user store and you are redirected to the following screen.
+Click Connect my LDAP to Cloud.
+This takes a few seconds to complete and begins downloading the agent file.
+After the backend operations required to connect to the on-premises user store takes place, you will be redirected to the following page: